Varietal: Red Hybrid Grapes

 Making Chambourcin Wine: Tips from the Pros

-MEMBERS ONLYDeveloped commercially 50 years ago, Chambourcin is a versatile grape that is most prevalently grown in the Mid-Atlantic.
-Producing deep red colors and strong aromas, Chambourcin grapes are used either to stand-alone or in blended wines that run the gamut from dinner wines to dessert wines to sparkling wines.
-Rick Hall joined Chateau Morrisette in
+Developed commercially 50 years ago, Chambourcin is a versatile grape that is most prevalently grown in the Mid-Atlantic.
+Producing deep red colors and strong aromas, Chambourcin grapes are used either to stand-alone

 Marechal Foch